danascheider/sim_legacy_frontend/docs/contexts.md

 #### `performShoppingListItemCreate`

 A function that creates a shopping list item on the list specified (or combines the new attributes given with an existing item with the same description), also encompassing error handling logic.
-This will also cause the master list to update.
+This will also cause the aggregate list to update.
 The function takes four arguments:

 * `listId`: the ID of the shopping list the item should be added to
 * `attrs`: The attributes the item should be created with.
 Attributes can include: